saadbruno/minecraft-discord-webhook/README.md

 - LANGUAGE: The language of the notifications.
 This only supports joins and leaves.
 Advancements and death messages are posted "as is", meaning they'll be posted using the language of your server.
 Check the [lang directory](https://github.com/saadbruno/minecraft-discord-webhook/tree/main/lang) for currently supported languages.
 Contributions are welcome!
 - FOOTER: An optional footer text that will be included with the notifications, you can put your server name, server address or anything else.
 You can also ommit this for a more compact notification.
  ![image](https://user-images.githubusercontent.com/23201434/120119109-44cf5800-c16c-11eb-9ce1-8927629c805f.png)

+## Notes on logs
+You have to pass the **entire logs diretory path** to the script, rather than just the `latest.log`.
+This is due to how Docker volumes work.
+If we're mounting just the `latest.log` file, when the Minecraft server rotates that log, Docker will not mount the new file automatically.